Toms Skujiņš

+Two-time Latvian champion in group and four-time individual race.
+He has competed in the multi-day cycle race Tour de France seven times.

 Career

 In 2013 and 2015, Skujiņš received the Cyclist of the Year award presented by Latvian Cycling Federation.

 In 2014, Skujiņš dominated the Canadian race Tour de Beauce, winning its queen stage atop Mont Mégantic and the last stage.
 He was the victor of the general classification and also brought home the points classification and young rider classification jerseys.